buren/honey_format/README.md

 ## Usage

-By default assumes a header in the CSV file.
+By default assumes a header in the CSV file

 ```ruby
 csv_string = "Id,Username\n1,buren"